JustinHaoLu/ownFunctionTest/README.md

 #My ownFucntion test directory.

-	This is my own testing repository that contains all my learning progress through java.
+	This is my own testing repository that contains all my learning progress through Java,C and C++.

 	Every repositoris included has its own function.